JOYY, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against JOYY, Inc.

 LEAD PLAINTIFF DEADLINE IS JANUARY 19, 2021

-NEW YORK, Nov.
-27, 2020 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a class action lawsuit has been filed in the United States District Court for the Central District of California on behalf of investors that purchased the American Depositary Receipts (“ADRs”) of JOYY Inc. (“JOYY” or the “Company”) ( YY) during the period from April 28, 2016 through November 18, 2020, inclusive (the “Class Period”).
+NEW YORK, Dec.
+2, 2020 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a class action lawsuit has been filed in the United States District Court for the Central District of California on behalf of investors that purchased the American Depositary Receipts ("ADRs") of JOYY Inc. ("JOYY" or the "Company") (NASDAQ: YY) during the period from April 28, 2016 through November 18, 2020, inclusive (the "Class Period").

+- Warning!
+GuruFocus has detected 9 Warning Signs with NAS:YY.
+Click here to check it out.

 All investors who purchased the ADRs of JOYY Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.